great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_using_the_cli.rst

         This command prompts you to name your new Expectation Suite and to select a sample Batch of data that the suite will eventually describe.
-        Then an empty suite is created and added to your project.
+        An empty suite is created and added to your project.
         Then it creates a jupyter notebook for you to start creating your new suite.
         The command concludes by opening the newly generated jupyter notebook.